38. Salaries and classifications

 The salary increase made in this Agreement has been arrived at from a careful and detailed assessment of the University’s financial position.
-In addition to the 3.5% administrative salary increase effective from 6 June 2009 and the 2% administrative salary increase effective from 5 June 2010 further salary increases are as follows:
+In addition to the 2% administrative salary increase effective from 9 June 2018 further salary increases are as follows:

-38.2.1 The minimum salary rates are set out in Schedules A–E. The position classification standards applicable to employees covered by this Agreement are the existing position classification standards for Academic, Foundation/UniPrep teaching, English Language teaching and professional employees as at 18 June 2010.
-These position classification standards form part of this Agreement and are located in Human Resources Policies and Procedures.
+38.2.1 The minimum salary rates are set out in Schedules A–E. The position classification standards applicable to employees covered by this Agreement are the existing position classification standards for Academic, English Language Teaching and professional employees as at 19 July 2018.
+These position classification standards form part of this Agreement and are located in University Policies and Procedures.

 38.2.2 An employee must not refuse to perform duties reasonably required by the University, consistent with the employee’s classification and constituting duties which the employee is competent to perform.